pran-7-5/eco_style/README.md

 ** Elastane, spandex, linen, polyester, should be avoided

 ** Jeans(factory worker)(takes huge water to manufacture) and H&M should be avoided.
 ** I mean everyday, We don't like to wear too much clothes, Just minimal clothes...
-I mean girls won't wear too much clothes anyway...
+I mean girls won't wear too much clothes anyway.
 And the weather is hot already.

 Ban collar, ties, coats, and replace zips with buttons.
 (These are part of excess) Well comfort is the first priority, too much tight and skinny clothes should be avoided.